 Ex gratia and notice periods

-Until changes to the legislation in April 2018, there was a grey area regarding ex gratia payments if they included an element of notice pay.
-If your contract entitled you to one month’s notice, then theoretically your employer could structure a settlement agreement so that you effectively received this tax free.
-They could have said ‘we are terminating your employment without notice’, thus technically breaching your contract, and then paid you an ex gratia payment instead.
-The legislation changed in April 2018, now employers must account to the HMRC for any payment made in respect of notice.
+Until changes to the legislation in April 2018, your employer could structure a settlement agreement so that you effectively received an element of notice pay tax free.
+However employers must now account to the HMRC for any payment made in respect of notice.
 This means tax and National Insurance contributions must be deducted by the employer.

 Ex gratia redundancy payments